-The Discover it® card makes a habit of saying no. No annual fee, no transaction fee, no overlimit fee, no APR hike for a late payment, and in fact, no late fee on your first late payment.
+The Discover it® card makes a habit of saying no. No annual fee, no foreign transaction fee, no overlimit fee, no APR hike for a late payment, and in fact, no late fee on your first late payment.
 Discover’s latest incarnation of cash back cards aims to simplify the relationship between cardholder and card issuer into one of easy cooperation.
-Plus, free FICO® Credit Score on your monthly statement to help you stay on top of your credit.*
+Plus, free FICO® Credit Score online and on your monthly statement to help you stay on top of your credit.*

 Discover it for Students

 Discover’s made strong inroads into student borrowing over the past few years.
 Discover it® for Students represents the bank’s latest foray onto college campuses, with pricing and features that resemble full-featured credit cards more than the typically watered-down student accounts on the market.

 Discover it for Students with $20 Cashback Bonus

 The Discover it® for Students with $20 Cashback Bonus is a great way to get a taste of what credit card signup bonus are all about — without getting in over your head.
 After making your first purchase on your new Card within three months of approval you’ll receive a promotional award of $20; that’s in addition to the cash back bonus you’ll earn on all purchases.

 *Click the link on the card name or click the card art to see rates, rewards and other information.